The miles of obstacles slowing Ukraine’s counteroffensive - The Boston Globe

 Ukraine has managed to retake several villages thus far into the offensive.
 But it is unclear if Ukrainian forces will have enough resources to breach Russian defenses around the larger settlements such as Tokmak.
 The city had a prewar population of about 30,000 people.

-“We would definitely like to make bigger steps,” President Volodymyr Zelensky said in a BBC interview.
-But he insisted he remained confident and suggested that expectations of rapid success were unrealistic.
+“We would definitely like to make bigger steps,” President Volodymyr Zelenskyy said in a BBC interview.
+But he insisted that he remained confident and suggested that expectations of rapid success were unrealistic.

 The counteroffensive is likely to play out over several more weeks, if not months, according to military analysts.
 Ukraine still has forces held in reserve, so it remains to be seen if it can surmount its many obstacles and make deeper advances in the south.